Pat Liddy Walking Tours

-This exceptional tour will take you on a two hour journey through the places in the city which may often be missed.
+Pat Liddy is one of Dublin's most famous historians and he provides exceptional walking tours of the city that really should not be missed.
+His tours journey through the places in the city which may often be missed.
 Learn about Dublin’s history from the scene of the surrender of the fierce battle fought during the 1916 rising to the grounds of Trinity College truly an informative experience.
 Pass through Temple Bar and get a few tips from your guide on where the best places are to eat and drink in Dublin.

-The Tour begins at Dublin Bus Head Office at 59 Upper O’Connell Street (Close to the Spire) From there the tour moves to the GPO and the towards the 1916 surrender site at Moore Street.
-The tour then moves to the Church bar and restaurant and then to the Italian corner before crossing the bridge into the Southside at Millennium Bridge.
+The Pat Liddy Hidden Corners Tour begins at Dublin Bus Head Office at 59 Upper O’Connell Street (Close to the Spire) From there the tour journeys to the GPO and the towards the 1916 surrender site at Moore Street.
+The tour then travels towards the Church bar and restaurant before taking in the city's Italian corner before crossing the bridge onto the Southside of Dublin at Millennium Bridge.
 The tour then moves through Temple Bar to City Hall and then to Dublin Castle.
-The tour then takes you to The Creative Quarter before it comes to Grattan Parliament and terminates at Trinity College.
+The tour visits Dublin's Creative Quarter before it comes to Grattan Parliament and culminates at historic Trinity College.